-The 18-wheeler accident lawyers of the Law Offices of Ronald J. Resmini, LTD. are here to help you if you have been hurt in an accident that occurred when a truck jackknifed on the roadway.
+The 18-wheeler accident lawyers of the Law Offices of Ronald J. Resmini, Accident & Injury Lawyers, Ltd. are here to help you if you have been hurt in an accident that occurred when a truck jackknifed on the roadway.
 These accidents can be particularly devastating to both drivers and their passengers and often result in serious injury or death.
 Our attorneys know how these accidents occur and how to identify who is ultimately responsible for what happened to you.
 We will fight aggressively to get you the compensation that you are owed.

 You may find yourself overwhelmed with medical bills and expenses on top of the pain and anguish that you are suffering.
-During this difficult time, the Providence jackknife accident attorneys at the Law Offices of Ronald J. Resmini, LTD. will be there to answer your questions, provide support, and help get you the fair compensation you are owed.
+During this difficult time, the Providence jackknife accident attorneys at the Law Offices of Ronald J. Resmini, Accident & Injury Lawyers, Ltd. will be there to answer your questions, provide support, and help get you the fair compensation you are owed.
 Time to file your claim is limited, so contact us at (401) 751-8855, fill out a contact form, or chat with us live on our site to schedule a case evaluation today.

 Why Choose Us?

-The Law Offices of Ronald J. Resmini, LTD. is a family-run law firm of personal injury attorneys in Providence, and it is our goal to treat our clients like family.
+The Law Offices of Ronald J. Resmini, Accident & Injury Lawyers, Ltd. is a family-run law firm of personal injury attorneys in Providence, and it is our goal to treat our clients like family.
 We understand what you are going through and we will work hard to make sure that you get the financial compensation that the negligent party owes you.
 We have recovered hundreds of millions of dollars for our clients, and we are ready to put our skill and experience to work for you.
 If you’ve been hurt in a truck accident, turn to the team that is committed to helping people in Rhode Island get the justice they deserve.

 How Do Trucks Jackknife?